Khaw Boon Wan: Early life and education

+Civil career

+Khaw began his career in the Singapore Civil Service, working at the Ministry of Health.
 From 1985 to 1987, Khaw served as the first chief executive officer of the National University Hospital (NUH).
 He also worked in the KK Women's and Children's Hospital, and the Singapore General Hospital (SGH).

-From 1992 to 1995, Khaw served as the Principal Private Secretary to Prime Minister Goh Chok Tong.

-From 1995 to 2001, he served as the permanent secretary at the Ministry of Trade and Industry.
+From 1992 to 1995, Khaw served as the Principal Private Secretary to Prime Minister Goh Chok Tong and from 1995 to 2001, he served as the permanent secretary at the Ministry of Trade and Industry.

 Political career

-Khaw was an elected Member of Parliament for 19 years, from 2001 to 2020.
-He had served the Tanjong Pagar Group Representation Constituency (2001-2006) and subsequently the Sembawang GRC (2006-2020), where he succeeded outgoing minister and MP Tony Tan, who later served as Singapore's 7th President from 2011 to 2017.
+Khaw was elected Member of Parliament (MP) as part of a PAP team for Tanjong Pagar GRC in 2001.
+Subsequently he was moved to Sembawang GRC in 2006 where he was reelected as a MP, as part of a PAP team.
+He continued to be elected as one of the MPs for the GRC till 2020.

+From February to June 2003, Khaw played a key role in combating the SARS pandemic that happened while he was Senior Minister of State for Health, which put a strain on and tested Singapore's public health resources.
+Then, Khaw took over as acting Health Minister from 1 August 2003 before being promoted to a full Minister on 12 August 2004 in the new prime minister Lee Hsien Loong's cabinet.

 Khaw is well known for having tackled thorny issues across various ministries over his nearly two-decade-long political career.
 In a valedictory letter to Khaw, Prime Minister Lee Hsien Loong noted that the veteran politician has helped Singapore overcome challenges spanning healthcare, housing and transport.

-In 2011, Khaw took over outgoing minister Lim Boon Heng as the party's chairman, and in 2018 his role was taken over by Health Minister Gan Kim Yong.
+In 2011, Khaw took over outgoing Lim Boon Heng as the party's chairman, and in 2018 his role was taken over by Health Minister Gan Kim Yong.

-In 2015, Khaw was also appointed as the Co-ordinating Minister for Infrastructure by the prime minister.

-SARS outbreak

-Khaw played a key role in combating the SARS epidemic that happened between February to June 2003 while as Senior Minister of State for Health, which put a strain on and tested Singapore's public health resources.
-Khaw then took over as acting Health Minister from 1 August 2003 before being promoted to a full Minister on 12 August 2004 in the cabinet of the new Prime Minister, Lee Hsien Loong.